After nudge from Mom, Jamal Adams and Seahawks reach record deal after ‘a real intense negotiation’

 The pursuit of this contract has long been a galvanizing and motivational force for Adams.
 It dates to his days with the Jets, when he essentially muscled his way out of New York by loudly stating his displeasure with their refusal to deal with him.
 And then it continued to hang over him last season with Seattle, though Adams said he always had faith the Seahawks would keep their promise to negotiate a new deal at the appropriate time.

 The time is now, and Adams can proceed with what he called “a block off my shoulders.”
-It’s very likely he won’t play in the Seahawks’ final two preseason games, but he and Carroll feel there is plenty of time for Adams to be ready for Seattle’s regular-season opener Sept.
+It’s very likely he won’t play in the Seahawks’ final two preseason games, but he and Carroll said they feel there is plenty of time for Adams to be ready for Seattle’s regular-season opener Sept.
 12 in Indianapolis.

 “It feels great, man, where I can just focus on football, you know what I mean?” he said.
 “I can give my best efforts on and off the field.”